rhythm-3099/DynamoLabTemplate/README.md

 Here you have three tasks!

-In each task you are given a set of data files. <span style="color: crimson !important">Before proceeding, understand structure of data file</span>
+In each task you are given a set of data files.
+<span style="color: crimson !important">Before proceeding, understand structure of respective data files</span>

 You'll be writing all your code in `q#.py` files and are suppose to submit compressed `soln/`